Skimmeroni/Appunti/AI4ST/FoundationsQC/Principles/Braket.typ

 	   ketbra(Psi_(1), Psi_(2)) $]
 )

-The bra-ket notation is particularly comfortable to work with, because it represents the conjugate transpose of a vector as "flipping" its symbol left-to-right.
+Even though matrix representation of vectors is useful from time to time, the bra-ket notation is much comfortable to work with in quantum mechanics.
+Not only because it is more compact but also because it represents the conjugate transpose of a vector, which is an operation performed very often, as "flipping" its symbol left-to-right.
 In particular, the inner product "flips" the ket on the left side of the operation, whereas the outer product "flips" the ket on the right side of the operation.